Can't find the information you're looking for in the other sections? Try checking within the questions we get more frequently.

-Either if you are coming from Naples or Rome airports, you can catch a bus or cab to the main train station, and easily find a train to Salerno.
+If you are coming from either Naples' or Rome's airports, you can catch a bus or cab to the main train station, and easily find a train to Salerno.
 From Rome, all trains will go by Naples, by the way, so you can also consider a stop to visit this unique city.

-Once in Salerno, you can buy a bus ticket in the train station, and can catch a bus to Amalfi right outside.
-There is a bus in every hour or so, but not till late in the evening.
+Once in Salerno, you can buy a bus ticket at the train station, and catch a bus to Amalfi right outside.
+There is a bus in every hour or so until the evening, a bit less during holidays.
 Buses on Amalfi Coast are quite a roller coaster and, especially in the hot summer days, you might want to skip all the tight turns or having to stand during the trip if the bus is overcrowded.

 Ferries are a bit more expensive, but a much more enjoyable way to get to Amalfi.
 Once arrived at the Salerno train station, cross the road and walk straight for a few hundred meters to reach the seafront, where you will see the departure harbor.
 Ferries don't run in winter time and on rough sea days.

 Another option is to reach the Amalfi Coast via Sorrento.
-It takes longer, but it's a good option if you have a very short time to spend on the coast, as you can stop for a visit in Sorrento and Positano on your way to Amalfi.
-There are local trains as well as ferries from Naples to Sorrento, then ferries and buses from Sorrento to Amalfi, passing through Positano.
+It takes longer, but it's a good choice if you have a very short time to spend on the coast, as you can stop for a visit in Sorrento and Positano along the way.
+There are local trains (Circumvesuviana), buses and ferries from Naples to Sorrento, then other buses and ferries from Sorrento to Amalfi, passing through Positano.

-If you come by car, there are another couple of options, reaching Amalfi via Agerola or via Angri and the Chiunzi Pass.
-Those routes are good for avoiding traffic on the busy hours, but it's better to follow them with a GPS device if you're not familiar with the area.
+If you come by car, there are another couple of options, reaching Amalfi via Agerola (highway exit Castellammare di Stabia) or via the Chiunzi Pass (highway exit Angri Sud).
+Those routes are good for avoiding traffic on the busy hours and days, but it's better to follow them with a GPS device if you're not familiar with the area.

 Amalfi itself is a good strategic place, very central on the coast, and from which you can take different directions for a day tour.
 However, you might want to settle down for something a bit cheaper, like the nearby towns.
 You can find plenty of hotels for all pockets in Minori or Maiori, while still enjoying being near the beach and a lively place in the evening.
 Conca dei Marini, on the other side, is a smaller and more isolated village, perfect if you're looking for quiet.